KHMS News April 18

 Attendance

-Please call ahead if your student/s need to leave early.
-We need to limit interruptions into the classroom.
+If your student is going to be absent, late, or needs to leave early, please call the attendance line at 616-784-2400 Ext.
+2 or you can email at hsattendance@khps.org.
+Please call ahead if your student needs to leave early.
+It is important to have limited interruptions into the classroom.
 Please call in the morning and leave a message if needed, so a pass can be written.
-Students may not leave class without permission from the office.
+Students

 Food Service Changes